venkateshamatam/ai-food-scraper/README.md

 ```

 >  **Important:** If you don't see the "Database Connection Succeeded" log within a few seconds of server startup, the connection likely failed and will eventually time out.

+- The server will be running on localhost:3000 and the swagger API docs on localhost:3000/docs

 ### Step 3: Frontend Setup